kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 ## 2. Amsterdam

-The church of Amsterdam-South had been severely battered by the 1926 schism.[^1926_schism] But in the eight years that followed, it was wonderfully blessed.
+The church of Amsterdam-South had been severely battered by the 1926 schism.[^1926_schism] [^schism] But in the eight years that followed, it was wonderfully blessed.
 Rev H. S. Bouma, the first minister after the schism, approached his work with characteristic calmness and determination.
 Great unity was found in those years.
 By July 1929, the congregation had grown enough to need two ministers, and continued to grow and strengthen.
 When the time came to appoint a third minister, there was great interest from the congregation.

 [^1926_schism]: In 1926 a group split from the [Reformed Churches in the Netherlands (GKN)](https://en.wikipedia.org/wiki/Reformed_Churches_in_the_Netherlands#History) over biblical interpretation.
 This must have made quite a stir - it [even featured in the New York Times](https://www.nytimes.com/1926/02/25/archives/queries-dutch-pastor-on-biblical-serpent-synod-in-holland-fails-to.html)

 It was a wonderful meeting, when the church met to choose a new minister.
 The congregation had gathered in the Schinkel Church in unusually large numbers.
 The mood was tense and nobody was sure of the outcome.
 In the end, the majority of the votes were for Dr K Sietsma.

 Everyone hoped and prayed that their preferred candidate would accept the position, and late in the evening of 17 Feb 1934, their hopes and prayers were answered.

 The induction service took place on Pentecost Sunday, 20th May, led by Reverend H. S. Bouma.
-The following Wednesday, Dr K. Sietsma delivered his first sermon at the Raphaëlplein Church in South Amsterdam.
+The following Wednesday, Kees delivered his first sermon at the Raphaëlplein Church in South Amsterdam.

 ### Kees' first sermon